ansible-collections/ibm.storage_virtualize/playbooks/PBHA/README.md

   - This playbook checks the drive status and drive count.
 Based on this drive info, it creates standard or data reduction pool with specified level.
   - It links pools of both the sites, and creates provisioning policy.

+  > [!NOTE]
+  > After successfully executing the playbook, the quorum application will be ready for use.
+Please copy it to the any host.
+This may need to be run later in case of broken quorum.
+Please make sure the host has Java Runtime Environment (JRE) installed, as it is required to run the application.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Variables